 The simple rules affected not only the spear fisherman, but his family as well.
 If he did not catch enough fish, his mate or mates would ally with another more successful fishermen, her life and her children’s lives depended on it.

-It would take many more decades for the notion of banding together for the common good to take hold.
+It would take many more generations for the notion of banding together for the common good to take hold.
 Each of the fishermen then would band together in co-operation to ensure enough food was caught to ensure the survival of the band or clan.

 By then positions on the rocks were decided not by brawn, but by skill.
 The clan needed the most skillful fishermen in the prime positions to maximise the catch for all.